ncyxie/Notepad-DOT/README.md

 Beta (Pre-Release) has latest features, but it may contain bugs.

 Think wisely before choosing between those two. :)

+## Bug reports

+Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in strip menu above, or click on blue **Issues** text.

 ## FAQ